replicatedhq/replicated-field-labs/instruqt/airgap-embedded/09-troubleshooting-admin-console/assignment.md

 ```

 After a short bit of time you'll see it's timed out, as we
-expected since we can't get ot the Internet from the air-gapped
+expected since we can't get to the Internet from the air-gapped
 network.

 ```shell